Part 2: Calibration & Imaging of J1849+3024

 interactive=True)

-• Replace the 'xxx' with the imaging parameters that we have just derived.
-Remember to check tclean (using inp tclean and help tclean) to ensure that the variables included are the right format. e.g. imsize=[<integer>,<integer>] and not strings!
+• Replace the 'xxx' in the relevant task (tclean if on Linux or run_iclean on macOS systems) with the imaging parameters that we have just derived.
+Remember to check tclean (using inp tclean and help tclean) to ensure that the included variables are in the correct format, e.g., imsize=[<integer>,<integer>] and not strings!

-• Execute this block of code in the CASA prompt using the syntax we introduced earlier i.e.
+• Run this block of code in the CASA prompt using the syntax we introduced earlier, i.e.,

 ## In the CASA prompt